ronsala/ronsala.github.io/_posts/2018-05-07-makefile_002_cli_data_gem--notes_to_a_junior_to_me_dev.markdown

 **Know your scope**

 Many of my sticking points came from being unclear about what levels of scope were operating at given places in the code.
 For instance, I spun my wheels for a while under the mistaken idea that I could directly access a variable from one class in another.
 (I needed to access them via methods).
-I recommend a handy illustrated guide: (https://www.sitepoint.com/understanding-scope-in-ruby/ “Understanding Scope in Ruby”) by Darko Gjorgjievski.
+I recommend a handy illustrated guide: ([http://www.sitepoint.com/understanding-scope-in-ruby/] “Understanding Scope in Ruby”) by Darko Gjorgjievski.
+Many of my sticking points came from being unclear about what levels of scope were operating at given places in the code.
+For instance, I spun my wheels for a while under the mistaken idea that I could directly access a variable from one class in another.
+(I needed to access them via methods).
+I recommend a handy illustrated guide: ([http://www.sitepoint.com/understanding-scope-in-ruby/ “Understanding Scope in Ruby”) by Darko Gjorgjievski.

 **Use a linter**